E-2 Visa Countries List 2026: Which Nations Qualify for the Treaty Investor Visa?

 When a country signs this treaty, its citizens gain the privilege of applying for the E-2 visa.
 This allows them to enter the U.S. to "develop and direct" the operations of an enterprise in which they have invested a substantial amount of capital.

 It is important to note that eligibility is based on citizenship (nationality), not residency.
-For example, if you were born in India (a non-treaty country) but have acquired citizenship in Canada (a treaty country), you are eligible to apply for an E-2 visa using your Canadian passport.
+For example, if you were born in India (a non-treaty country) but later acquired citizenship in Canada (a treaty country), you may satisfy the treaty-nationality requirement through your Canadian passport if the other E-2 requirements are also met.

 As of 2026, there are over 80 countries on the E-2 treaty list.
 The maximum validity period of the visa depends on the specific reciprocity agreement between the U.S. and the treaty country.
 While the visa itself may be valid for up to 5 years (60 months), the maximum period of stay granted upon each entry to the U.S. is typically 2 years.